Chambers Gorge - Free Camping in the Flinders Ranges

 Looking out towards Lake Frome

 We saw oodles of goats about the place, which whilst probably not great for the natural ecosystem, was cute with their little kids running about after them.
-There was plenty of other wild life to spot too, particularly lizards (and happily, no snakes)
+There was plenty of other wildlife to spot too, particularly lizards (and happily, no snakes)

 Amenities

-There is nothing here in the way of amenities what so ever.
+There is nothing here in the way of amenities whatsoever.
 No rubbish bins, no toilets.
 Be prepared to take everything out with you.

 Would We Go Back?